lilia-simeonova/thelillysblog/_posts/2016-06-22-scope-management-plan.markdown

 In this article I will lead you through the steps, required for successful scope management plan.

-In order to create such a plan it is good to have a template as a starting point.
-You can find a number of free templates on google or you can check this one: Scope Management Plan - Template

 <img src="{{ site.baseurl }}/images/cartoon3_change.jpg" height="300">